 The stunt was very successful, and Bohr became famous overnight.
 In 1924 and 1925 he was, in his words, "Buenos Aires's pampered kid", to the chagrin of musicians like Julio de Caro and Agustín Magaldi, who openly expressed reservations about his talent.
 Bohr composed a handful of Tangos, and also some fox-trots and shimmies for the Canaro Jazz Band (many adapted from American composers).
 With a young Lucio Demare he co-authored Melodía de amor.
 Demare, in turn, dedicated the shimmy Mister Bohr.

 One day, while playing his Tango Cascabelito on the piano and on live radio, Bohr anxiously waited for Juan Andrés Caruso to bring the new lyrics.
 When Caruso finally showed up, Bohr read the lyrics while still playing the piano, and this launched his new fame in the "spoken singing" style.
 Bohr's vocal range surely was limited, nevertheless he landed a singing career of sorts.
-In 1924 Carlos Gardel recorded Cascabelito, Bohr's most memorable composition.
+Canaro and Odeon labeled his records as interpreted by a “Cómico a dicción” (talking comedian).
+In 1924 Odeon segregated Bohr’s records into a separate series 16xxx.
+Many of these recordings were issued as instrumentals by the Canaro Jazz Band first, and Bohr and others wrote the lyrics later.
+Some these numbers became very popular in their own right, like the fox trot Oh Paris!, composed by Bohr and also recorded by Carlos Gardel.
+In 1924 Gardel also recorded Cascabelito, arguably Bohr's most memorable composition.

-Ironically, Eva's recital barely got a mention in the English-language press, and nothing on the Spanish-language newspaper La Prensa, yet Bohr did get a front page headline on La Prensa on October 31.
+Eva got a glowing review in The New York Times, which praised her Debussy in particular, but there was nothing on the Spanish-language newspaper La Prensa.
+Ironically Bohr did get a front page headline on La Prensa on October 31.
 According to Bohr, Francisco Ortega, his friend and the editor of the magazine Cine Mundial, published a headline announcing the arrival of "The King of Tango".
 Maybe his memory was failing when he wrote this, the fact is Cine Mundial did feature Bohr on the January 1926 issue (page 16).

 The mercurial Mister Bohr surely was looking for opportunities, he even tried dancing.
 On November 17 he sang on WMCA though it's hard to imagine what his singing was like at this point.
 His turn on radio came right after the South American Troubadours, a band of dubious origin that traveled the Vaudeville circuits with dancers Fowler and Tamara.
-The WMCA studios were located in the Hotel McAlpin on 34th Street, and Juan Carlos Cobián played the piano there in 1924, but there is no evidence of any contact between Cobián and Bohr, or any relation between Cobián and the Troubadours.
+The WMCA studios were located in the Hotel McAlpin on 34th Street, and Juan Carlos Cobián played the piano there in 1924, but Bohr never mentions Cobián or the Troubadours in his memoirs.
+Bohr played on WMCA through December 16.

 We speculate that Bohr met Spanish tenor and actor Martín Garralaga in New York in this trip.
 Garralaga's last name was sometimes misspelled in print ads as "Galarraga".
 In his memoir Bohr also mentioned seeing Al Jolson's show Big Boy several times, he loved it and improved his English by watching it and singing the lyrics.
 Big Boy played at the Shubert's 44th Street Theater, across the street from the Hotel Astor, and closed on December 6.